List of Hollyoaks characters introduced in 2022: Shing Lin Leong

 Shing Lin Leong, played by Izzie Yip, made her first appearance on 12 December 2022.
 The character and casting was announced on 25 November 2022.
-Shing is the niece of Honour Chen-Williams (Vera Chok) and she arrives in the village alongside her parents, Mei Lian (Stacy Liu) and Meng Chye (Nicholas Goh) after Mason Chen-Williams (Frank Kauer) starts facing difficulties.
+Shing is the niece of Honour Chen-Williams (Vera Chok) and she arrives in the village alongside her parents, Mei Lian (Stacy Liu) and Meng Chye Leong (Nicholas Goh) after Mason Chen-Williams (Frank Kauer) starts facing difficulties.
 However, it has been teased that a family secret will be revealed, completely changing Shing's life.
 It was revealed to be that Shing's mother had lost their life savings, meaning that Shing could no longer afford to attend boarding school and instead live with the Chen-Williams.
 The character was billed as "confident, excitable and care-free" and it was said that she is "sure to be a handful as she becomes the life of the party amongst the Hollyoaks teens."

 The role is Yip's first professional acting credit, and speaking about the role, she said: "I'm really grateful to be joining the Chen-Williams family.
 The teens and I have been working on some pretty fun scenes; we're so excited for you to see our characters grow and watch the dynamics of a certain relationship shift around Shing Lin's intrusion.
 She's going to bring a touch of East Asian familiarity to your screens."